 Deconstruct the Monolith

 Monolithic applications are difficult for multiple teams to work on together.
 Code changes made by one team are committed to the central code base and can often interfere with other teams working on the same application.
 Monoliths also don’t scale very well.
 If parts of the application require additional physical resources, the entire monolith must be scaled to accommodate the needs for the single service within the app.
 Because of these reasons, application architects often break down the monolithic application into pieces so that they can be worked on individually and can scale independently from each other.

-The is a modern application methodology for building software specifically designed for cloud platforms and is a helpful guide when refactoring.
+The Twelve Factor App is a modern application methodology for building software specifically designed for cloud platforms and is a helpful guide when refactoring.
 As the monolith is deconstructed into smaller components, consider the following from the 12 Factor App Framework.

 Backing services consist of any service the application consumes over the network for normal operations.
 This could be a third-party API service, an email system for notifications, a file store, or a database.
 Backing services often store state for a distributed application.
 Carefully plan which backing services should be used with your modernized application.
 Since backing services store state data, they are more difficult to move to different clouds.
 Consider using backing services that are portable across cloud platforms to provide multi-cloud flexibility.
 For example, using a traditional cloud managed database offering might not be portable to a different vendor cloud’s database offering.

 An application is executed as a series of one-to-many processes that share nothing and are loosely coupled.
 Stateful data should not be stored within these processes, including session state.
 All state should be stored within a backing service to ensure portability and scaling capabilities won’t affect the application.